zhiyishou/Paper/README.md

 This is a custom theme for Ghost blog on http://zhiyishou.com

-If you like my design , you can clone this project , but there is too many personal thing for using , you need to replacing them to yours.
+If you like the design, you can clone this project for using, but there are too many personal codes, you need to replace them to yours.

 Have fun.